joshwcomeau/new-component/README.md

 <br />

 ## Platform Support
-This has only been tested in MacOS.
+This has only been tested in macOS.
 I think it'd work fine in linux, but I haven't tested it.
 Windows is a big question mark (would welcome contribution here!).

 <br />